-Salt Bay Heritage Trail Professional Review and Guide
+Salt Bay Heritage Trail Professional Guide

 "Follow the shoreline of Great Salt Bay, a tidal estuary rich with marine, bird, and animal life, to the Glidden Midden, an ancient oyster shell heap on the Damariscotta River.